Killing of Charlie Howard: July 7, 1984

 On Saturday, July 7, 1984, Charlie attended a potluck supper at Interweave.
 Leaving the party about 10 pm with his partner Roy Ogden, Charlie decided to walk to the post office to retrieve his mail.
 As Charlie and Roy walked up State Street and began to cross the Kenduskeag River Bridge, a car full of high school teenagers began to slow down.

 In the car were Shawn Mabry, Jim Baines, Daniel Ness, and two girls.
 They had been at a party and had left to purchase alcohol with a fake ID that one of the girls had in her possession.
 Seeing Charlie, the boys got out of the car and decided to give chase.
 The two girls remained in the car.

 Charlie began to run when he recognized the vehicle from an earlier incident.
 Shouting epithets, the boys gave chase.
 Charlie fell because of his asthma, and could not catch his breath.
 Roy ran further down State Street, stopped and observed.

 Pouncing on Charlie, the boys began beating and kicking him.
 Baines shouted to throw Charlie over the bridge and grabbed him by the legs.
 Baines and Ness grabbed Charlie and they began lifting him.
 Pleading for his life, Charlie grabbed the rail and begged them not to throw him in the river as he could not swim.
 Prying his hand loose, they began to pitch him over the rail, with Mabry giving the final push.
 The boys then returned to the car, which the girls were trying to start.
 Spying Roy, they threatened him not to tell anyone.
 Roy then ran for help and pulled the first fire alarm he came to on State Street.

 Soon, the sirens could be heard.
 An immediate search for Charlie began among the concrete retaining walls along the Kenduskeag.
 At 1 am Charlie's body was found.
 An autopsy would show he had suffered from a severe asthma attack and drowned.

 Returning to the party, the boys bragged about their encounter, calling the bridge the "Chuckahomo Bridge".
 The next day one of the boys turned himself in after he learned that Charlie had died.
 The other two boys decided to leave town on a freight train and then thought better of it.
 Returning home, they were arrested.

 The aftermath

 The boys were sent to the Hancock County Jail and later released into their parents' custody.
-They were tried as juveniles and sentenced on 1 October 1984 to the Maine Youth Center, for a period not to exceed their 21st birthdays.
+They were tried as juveniles.
+After pleading guilty to manslaughter, they were sentenced on October 1, 1984, to the Maine Youth Center, for a period not to exceed their 21st birthdays.
 According to the Bangor Daily News, "Baines was released after serving two years, and Mabry was released after 22 months."
 Charlie Howard was buried in Orchard Grove Cemetery, Kittery, Maine.
 His grave, previously unmarked, now has a stone.